 The chickpea also called the Cicer arietinum or better known as the garbanzo bean, “calavance” in Old Spanish is part of the legume family and packed full of protein and likely why my friend who is vegetarian serves chickpeas quite often to her family.

 According to Wiki, chickpeas are grown in the Mediterranean, western Asia, Indian subcontinent, the Great Plains and Australia.
-You can also find the black chickpea called the “ceci neri” only grown in Puglia, Italy which I find interesting as we have a bag of black chickpeas.
-If you want to learn chickpea 101 then click on the wiki link above and enjoy the chickpea history.
+You can also find the black chickpeas called the “ceci neri” only grown in Puglia, Italy which I find interesting as we have a bag of black chickpeas.
+If you want to learn chickpeas 101 then click on the wiki link above and enjoy the chickpeas history.